Capybara as a Pet – A Very Comprehensive Overview

 4. Temperature control: Capybaras cannot tolerate extreme temperature fluctuations, making a stable and comfortable environment vital.

-READ ALSO: Why Capybaras Are So Friendly and Chill
+READ ALSO: Why Do Capybaras and Crocodiles Get Along?

 Social and Emotional Health